shanefostersmith/Platypus-Type-Extensions/README.md

     algorithm = NSGAII(problem = problem, variator = global_variator)
     algorithm.run(10000)
 ```
-`GeneralGlobalEvolution` executes the LocalVariators associated with the optimization variables during each step of the algorithm.
+- `GeneralGlobalEvolution` executes the LocalVariators associated with the optimization variables during each step of the algorithm

-Providing both a LocalVariator and a LocalMutator to an optimization variable automatically creates a `LocalGAOperator`.
+- Providing both a LocalVariator and a LocalMutator to an optimization variable automatically creates a `LocalGAOperator`.

-LocalVariators may be provided to optimization variables at initialization or after initialization (and may be altered or changed at any time)
+- LocalVariators may be provided to optimization variables at initialization or after initialization (and may be altered or changed at any time)

 ## License